libitx/txpost/README.md

 # Txpost

-Receive Bitcoin transactions over HTTP for Plug and Phoenix based applications.
+Receive Bitcoin transactions over HTTP in a concise and efficient binary serialisation format.

+Txpost implements a standard for encoding and decoding Bitcoin transactions and other data in a concise binary format using [CBOR](https://cbor.io).
+A number of modules following the Plug specification can easily be slotted in your Phoenix or Plug based application's pipeline.
+An optional Router module is available, allowing you to implement routing logic for different types of transactions from a single endpoint.

+* Concise and efficient binary data serialisation format
+* Send transactions over HTTP - faster and cheaper
+* Simple and flexible schema for transferring Bitcoin transations with arbitrary data parameters
+* Send single or multiple transactions in one request
+* Sign and verify data payloads with ECDSA signatures

+### BRFC specifications

-The following BRFCs describe a standard for serialising Bitcoin transactions and associated parameters, along with any arbitrary meta data, in a concise binary format using CBOR:
+Txpost is an implementation of the following BRFC specifications.
+They describe a standard for serialising Bitcoin transactions and associated parameters, along with arbitrary meta data, in a concise binary format using CBOR:

 * BRFC `c9a2975b3d19` - [CBOR Tx Payload specification](https://github.com/libitx/txpost/blob/master/brfc-specs/cbor-tx-payload.md)
 * BRFC `5b82a2ed7b16` - [CBOR Tx Envelope specification](https://github.com/libitx/txpost/blob/master/brfc-specs/cbor-tx-envelope.md)

-Txpost implements both BRFCs in modules following the Plug specification.
-In addition, Txpost provides a Router module so you can advertise a single API endpoint for recieving transactions and build your own logic for routing transactions to different controllers.

 ## Installation